Showing posts with label Arlene Phillips. Show all posts

 Her Milkshake Brings All The Boys To the Yard

-The Busby Berkely-esque "Milkshake" number really does a body good.
+The Busby Berkeley-esque "Milkshake" number really does a body good.
 Choreographed for the camera in a series of rhythmic cutaways, close-ups, and inserts, it's pure movie musical bliss.
 The most fun 3 1/2 minutes of the entire film.

 THE STUFF OF DREAMS

 Can’t Stop the Music is kind of a strange movie to include in a collection of films I love, because, in many ways, I find the film to be rather cowardly and reprehensible.
 Part of me wants to simply enjoy the movie on a Showgirls level…just escapist, mindless, campy fun.
 But as a gay man, I find myself unable to get past the fact that Can’t Stop the Music is (to me) such a colossal sellout.
 A bunch of wealthy gay men make a movie full of gay people, gay references, and gay music.
-But because there are dollars to be made and hetero sensibilities to be appeased, the film spends all its time trying to avoid making an assertive declaration of what is hidden in plain sight.
+But because there are dollars to be made and hetero sensibilities to appease, the film spends all its time trying to avoid making an assertive declaration of what is hidden in plain sight.
 What could have been a mainstream celebration of the Queer influence and contribution to the arts ends up just another pop culture misfire.

 Paul Sand, the David Schwimmer of the '70s, as record exec Steve Waits